Events API

 Pipeline Configuration

-To use event triggers, you must specify a Kafka topic in the pipeline options.
+To use event triggers, a message topic must be specified in the pipeline options.

 {